ibm-cloud-docs/satellite/link-endpoints.md

 **Before you begin**: Install a packet capture tool, such as [`tcpdump`](https://www.tcpdump.org/){: external}, on your local machine.

-1. Get the host name and node port for your endpoint in the **Address** field.
+1. Get the host name and port for your endpoint in the **Address** field.
 For cloud endpoints, the host name is the {{site.data.keyword.satelliteshort}} Link connector host name.
 For location endpoints, the host name is the {{site.data.keyword.satelliteshort}} Link tunnel server host name.
    ```
    ibmcloud sat endpoint ls --location <location_ID>
    ```
    {: pre}

-2. Using the host name and node port, start a packet capture.
+2. Using the host name and port, start a packet capture.
 The following command is an example for using `tcpdump`.
     ```
     tcpdump -i <interface> host <link_host> and port <endpoint_nodeport> [-n] [-w <filename>.pcap]
     ```